-Plants make us happier, helps us recharge and even be more productive.
+Use plants in modern interior design, they make us happier, help us recharge and even be more productive.

 Plants tend to be an afterthought in interior design.
 And the more bad experiences you have with plants (in other words, how many of them die at your hand), the more likely you are to push them to the back burner or forget about them altogether.
 However, we know that plants make us happier, helps us recharge and even be more productive.